Skip to main content

 • “The mysteries, gameplay mechanics, and the way the upgrades keep things from feeling repetitive really pulled me in.”

-• “As the game goes on, it felt like there were fewer and fewer scares and thus fewer causes for my sanity to drain (which is not good when you offer an upgrade that helps sanity last longer, meaning pipe usage goes down—one of the core gameplay mechanics).
-The late-night visits from possessed ships never varied in flavor.”
+• “As the game goes on, it felt like there were fewer and fewer scares, and thus fewer and fewer causes for my sanity to drain (which is not a good thing when you offer an upgrade that helps your sanity last longer, as it basically means your pipe usage goes down, which isn't that a core gameplay mechanic?), aside from the late-night visits from possessed ships, which never varied in flavor.”

 • graphics